-Currently, pre-trial release through bail company is an integral part of the American legal process.
-This process allows the defendants to continue their lives outside fo prison while they await trial.
+Currently, pre-trial release through a bail company is an integral part of the American legal process.
+This process allows the defendants to continue their lives outside of prison while they await trial.

 But how or when did the bail process start?